EmpowerUs

 Our solution aims to remove the stigma associated with discrimination in the workplace by fostering a supportive community, to promote a healthier work environment.

-The solution we designed is a platform where users can share their stories and get to know others' experiences.
+share their stories and get to know others' experiences.
 The stories that are shared by the employees would be after conflict resolution.
 The user must follow the guidelines while sharing a story and these stories will be verified by a moderator to ensure authenticity.

 web